New Student Guide

 If you are not able to make it, you may want to browse through helpful past presentations, such as: Planning for Success in Graduate Studies, Developing a Posititive Student- Advisor Relationship or how to Avoid Academic Misconduct.
 You also might find some of the following tools helpful in planning your graduate studies time: Scoping the Research Program, the Model Student Worksheet or the companion to the presentation on the Student - Advisor Relations presentation which rates the perception of roles and finally for those of you who will be righting a thesis you will want to plug in the timelines of your thesis in the Thesis Completion Calculator, to help you stay on track.

 Your University photo-I.D. card, required for Library purposes, should be available and may be picked up in Enrolment Services when you have registered.
 Under separate cover, you should have received a letter requesting that you provide a photo for your ID card.
 If you have provided that photo in advance as requested, the card should be ready for you when you arrive on campus; otherwise, the card will be ready 5 - 6 days after you have submitted the photo.
-If you will not be on campus to pick up your Student ID Card, please send and e-mail to email@example.com .
+If you will not be on campus to pick up your Student ID Card, please send an e-mail to firstname.lastname@example.org.
 This permanent photo-I.D. card will be the only card issued during your stay as a graduate student and will be validated each semester.
 Should you lose your card, the loss must be reported at the ORS Enrolment Services counter; there is a charge assessed for a replacement card.
 Further details on ID Cards and replacement may be found on the ID Card - General Information web page.

 University mailings will normally be sent to your Academic Department address, as long as you are a registered graduate student.
 In some circumstances, if you are distant from the campus, or are registered as a part-time student and cannot access your department mailbox, you may request that mailings be sent to an alternate address.
 It is imperative that you provide the university with accurate address information.
 Please submit the Address Notification form to ORS Enrolment Services as soon as your address information is available.